+What ties these books together is children characters who face adversity.
 Literature is one of the best vehicles we have for developing a sense of empathy in our young scholars.
-By being engaged in the book above, our new CHS students will certainly further develop their capacity to be caring, open-minded, and thoughtful citizens.
+By being engaged in the books above, our new CHS students will certainly further develop their capacity to be caring, openminded, and thoughtful citizens.